fnatvig/FDILAB/README.md

 A False Data Injection Attack (FDIA) Simulator

 # Prerequisites
-The application is only tested with python version Python 3.10.10, although I believe one should be able to run the application with slightly older python version as well.
+The application is only tested with python version Python 3.10.10, although I believe one should be able to run the application with slightly older python versions as well.
 However, older versions than 3.10 won't work (as the code contains ``` match case ``` statements).
 Other than that, there are a couple of python libraries that need to be installed beforehand:
 1. Pandapower https://pandapower.readthedocs.io/en/v2.10.1/about.html
 3. pygame https://www.pygame.org/news
 5. pygame_gui https://pygame-gui.readthedocs.io/en/v_067/